How Many Students Make it to Graduation Day?

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Alderson Broaddus College about graduation rates for other more appropriate groups of students.

-Alderson Broaddus College performs on average when it comes to the 29.9% of first-time/full-time students they graduate on time (two or four years depending on the degree) and performs at a similarly average rate when it comes to their overall graduation rate of 45.2%.
+While Alderson Broaddus College performs on average when it comes to the 26.5% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 37.6% is below the national average.

-Based on the caliber of first-time/full-time students that attend Alderson Broaddus College we would have expected an overall graduation rate of 42.5%.
-This is on par with the actual rate at which the college graduates students and suggests that Alderson Broaddus College is performing on average when the previous academic achievement of students is factored in.
+Based on the caliber of first-time/full-time students that attend Alderson Broaddus College we would expect an overall graduation rate of 43.4%.
+However, students are graduating at a rate that is 5.7% lower than that.
+Therefore, Alderson Broaddus College is performing below average at graduating students based upon those students' anticipated academic achievement in college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.